 Article 38.
 Records.

 "1.
 The administrative bodies must keep a general register in which the corresponding entry must be made of any writing or communication that is presented or received in any administrative unit of its own.
 It must also be noted the output of official writings and communications addressed to other bodies or individuals.

-2. The administrative bodies can create in the corresponding administrative units of the organization itself other registers in order to facilitate the presentation of letters and communications.
+2. The administrative bodies can create other registers in the corresponding administrative units of the organization itself in order to facilitate the presentation of letters and communications.
 These registers are auxiliary to the general register, to which they must report any entries they make.